-How to Establish Domicile in a New State
+How to Establish a Domicile in a New State

 - Get a driver’s license in the new state and register your car there.

 - Register to vote in the new state.
-(You can probably do this in conjunction with getting a driver’s license.)
+Obtain local a library card.

 - Open and use bank accounts in the new state.
 Close accounts in the old state.

 - File a resident income tax return in the new state, if it’s required.
 File a nonresident return or no return (whichever is appropriate) in the old state.